-Lee A. Hollaar is a Professor in the School of Computing (formerly the Department of Computer Science) at the University of Utah in Salt Lake City.
-He has taught a variety of software and hardware courses, and currently teaches computer networking and intellectual property and computer law.
+Lee A. Hollaar is a Professor Emeritus in the School of Computing (formerly the Department of Computer Science) at the University of Utah in Salt Lake City.
+He taught a variety of software and hardware courses, including computer networking, operating systems, and intellectual property and computer law.

-He is the author of a treatise on the legal protection of digital information, available to the public at no cost on the Internet, as well as published by BNA Books.
-The first edition of the treatise includes overviews of patent and copyright law, in-depth discussions of software copyrights, copyright of digital material in a networked world, and patents for software-based inventions.
-He is currently working on the second edition of the treatise, with will also cover database protection, trade secrets, trademarks, and licenses.
+He is the author of a treatise on the legal protection of digital information, available to the public at no cost on the Internet, as well as published by BNA Books, which includes overviews of patent and copyright law, in-depth discussions of software copyrights, copyright of digital material in a networked world, and patents for software-based inventions.
+Copies of his papers related to computer and intellectual property law are available here.

 He played a major role in adding two words to the vocabulary of intellectual property law: